-The State Mail Service offers inter-departmental mail service to all participating agencies in Carson City, Las Vegas, and Reno.
+The Mail Services Division offers inter-departmental mail service to all participating agencies in Carson City, Las Vegas, and Reno.
 Mail going to agencies outside our service area or to non-participating agencies must be mailed via the U.S. Postal Service.
-Further information regarding inter-departmental mail service can be found in the State Mail Guide or by calling the State Mail Service at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas.
+Further information regarding inter-departmental mail service can be found in the Mail Guide or by calling the Mail Services Division, at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas.

 Each agency must have incoming and outgoing mail baskets.
 Inter-departmental and outgoing mail should be separated and labeled to facilitate pickups and deliveries.
-Further information regarding inter-departmental mail service, or any of the other types of services offered by State Mail Services, can be found in the State Mail Guide or by calling the State Mail Service at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas.
+Further information regarding inter-departmental mail service, or any of the other types of services offered by Mail Services Division, can be obtained by calling the Mail Services Division, at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas or emailing them at mailservices@admin.nv.gov.